schmouk/CppBMPLoader/README.md

-Shortly speeking, this API offers a templated class BMPImage<> for the loading of BMP images content and classes and functions to extract and load all images from a **BA** file or just the one of them that best fits size, colors and/or resolution criterias.
+Shortly speeking, this API offers a templated class BMPImage<> for the loading of BMP images content and classes and functions to extract and load all images from a **BA** file or just the one of them that best fits dimensions, colors and/or resolutions criterias.

 Many error cases and warnings are detected by **CppBMPLoader**.
 Errors are always fatal.
 Execution stops on any encountered error.
 Warnings do not stop your application and are accumulated along the processing of BMP and BA files.
-You get access to the error code and to a list of warning codes as well to the associated messages at will since they are attached to faulty BMP images.
+You get access to the error code and to a list of warning codes as well to the associated messages at will, since they are attached to the faulty BMP images.

 # Reading the code